 Determine Economic Value of the Relationship

 Consider reinvesting 1% of the lifetime economic value of the relationship as the target investment amount.
-In most cases this works out to be 5% of the annual margin for a relationship.
+In most cases, this works out to be 5% of the annual margin for a relationship.

-Every organization works on different margin targets and has different objectives so the following formula should be considered a guideline when determining the value to reinvest into a relationship.
+Every organization works on different margin targets and has different objectives, so the following formula should be considered a guideline when determining the value to reinvest into a relationship.
 This is the framework we use at Ruhlin Group.

-We use the following formula when calculating value as it considers both immediate value and total lifetime value.
+We use the following formula when calculating the value as it considers both immediate value and total lifetime value.